-A budgeted printed saree, semi-formal palazzo suit or a skirt and crop top set are safe bets for the Haldi ceremony.
-Opting for outfits in shades of yellow is a good idea for two reasons- they subdue the messy appearance of turmeric stains and yellow has almost become the official color code for the Haldi ceremony.
-For accessories, you can pick artificial flower jewelry or street-style tassel earrings as disposing of these low-cost add-ons later won’t make you feel disappointed!
+A budgeted printed saree, flattering palazzo suit, or a boho skirt and crop top set are safe bets for the Haldi ceremony.
+Opting for outfits in shades of yellow is a good idea for two reasons- they subdue the messy appearance of turmeric stains, and yellow has almost become the official color code for the Haldi ceremony.
+For accessories, you can pick artificial flower jewelry or street-style tassel earrings, as disposing of these low-cost add-ons later won’t make you feel disappointed!

 Wed-Lock ceremony/ Pheras

-The bride turns from Miss to Mrs and the family members face exhaustion by this time, but the merriment doesn’t end here!
-After the reception happens the vidai (farewell) of the girl from her parent’s family, and her homecoming into her husband’s house.
+The bride turns from Miss to Mrs, and the family members face exhaustion by this time, but the merriment doesn’t end here!
+After the reception it’s the vidai (farewell) of the girl from her parent’s family and her homecoming into her husband’s house.

 A Gujarati bride usually wears a Gharchola for this ritual (also called Gruh-Pravesh by some communities).
 The Muh-dikhai is also a post-wedding function where the bride meets her husband’s extended family and social circle for the first time.

 These rituals are held on a larger scale in smaller cities of India, while the fast-moving urban lifestyle has led to many of these functions getting combined or just avoided altogether.
 However, you can grace the occasion in a semi-formal salwar suit.
 You can also experiment with your look by choosing a fusion outfit that is comfy and effortless!